-Frontotemporal Disorders vs. Frontotemporal Dementia (FTD): Understanding Terms
+Frontotemporal Disorders vs. Frontotemporal Dementia

-Frontotemporal disorders is an umbrella term that is also used to describe the prime of life diseases.
+Frontotemporal disorders (FTD) is an umbrella term that is also used to describe the prime of life diseases.
 There are different types of frontotemporal disorders:

 - Progressive language decline—marked by early changes in language ability, including speaking, understanding, reading, and writing (called primary progressive aphasia or PPA)